-“My message to European and other world leaders, I urge you to cease this insanity.
+“My message to European and other world leaders is to cease this insanity.
 This war has to cease,” says the grandfather.
-“The motive why my daughter and her children drowned is they needed to flee, ISIS attacked, and the invasion of Kobane turned into a hell.
+“My daughter and her children drowned because they needed to flee, ISIS attacked, and the invasion of Kobane turned into hell.
 Wherein is the humanity?”
 Sexo speaks about the trauma that the loss has caused him.
-His grandchildren and daughter are actually buried along with sufferers of the Islamic Country militant group (ISIS) in Kobane’s “martyrs’ graveyard,” and their proximity to him leaves them at the front of his wondering each day.
+His grandchildren and daughter are buried along with sufferers of the Islamic Country militant group (ISIS) in Kobane’s “martyrs’ graveyard,” their proximity to him leaves them at the front of his wondering each day.
 “It is a totally, very hard 12 months.
-I can not forget my circle of relatives, Alan, his brother and my daughter, their mom; they’re constantly on my thoughts,” he says.
-“In the midnight, I look for them to find out.
+I can not forget my circle of relatives, Alan, his brother and my daughter, their mom; they’re constantly in my thoughts,” he says.
+“At midnight, I look for them to find out.
 It is a dream and awakens to the horrific truth.”

 Related Articles :

-“It is also the day In which we visit our martyrs’ children, orphans or those that lost one figure,” he keeps.
+“It is also the day In which we visit our martyrs’ children, orphans, or those that lost one figure,” he keeps.
 “We generally give them food and luxury them.
 So Tomorrow is double.
 To help the orphans is also therapy for me; they may be all my grandchildren.”
-The tragedy inside the Aegean Sea noticed the boat capsize simply five mins into the journey, taking the lives of the circle of relatives, who have been sporting faux existence vests, and 4 others on board the cramped vessel.
-The youngsters’ father, Abdullah, became the only member of the family to survive and, after returning to Kobane and with the plan to stay and fight for the city, moved to the Iraqi Kurdistan city of Erbil.
+The tragedy inside the Aegean Sea noticed the boat capsize five minutes into the journey, taking the lives of the circle of relatives, who had been sporting faux existence vests, and four others on board the cramped vessel.
+The youngsters’ father, Abdullah, became the only family member to survive and, after returning to Kobane and planning to stay and fight for the city, moved to the Iraqi Kurdistan city of Erbil.

-Alan’s father has regarded inside the media around the anniversary of his family’s deaths to also name for the eu and the world to do greater to solve the refugee crisis; but, Sexo says that he has lost contact along with his son-in-law and does no longer have the know-how of his whereabouts.
+Alan’s father has been regarded in the media around the anniversary of his family’s deaths, also named for the eu and the world to do more to solve the refugee crisis.
+Still, Sexo says he has lost contact with his son-in-law and no longer knows his whereabouts.
 “Abdullah disappeared 40 days after he buried his spouse and youngsters.
 I do not know Wherein he is; I heard that he is probably in Turkey,” he says.
 “We aren’t in contact.
-We used to speak plenty before the disaster that befell to our family.”
+We used to speak plenty before the disaster that occurred in our family.”

-Inside the aftermath of the tragedy final yr, Sexo revealed to Newsweek that simply months after the family had fled to Turkey from Kobane, ISIS killed eleven of the own family’s relatives in the equal city in June 2015, highlighting their want to escape.
-“The purpose why my daughter could not come returned or dared to return to Kobane, if you keep in mind, become that a lot of my family participants were martyred,” he says now.
+Inside the aftermath of the tragedy final yr, Sexo revealed to Newsweek that simply months after the family had fled to Turkey from Kobane, ISIS killed eleven of the own family’s relatives in the Equal city in June 2015, highlighting their want to escape.
+“The purpose why my daughter could not come returned or dared to return to Kobane, if you keep in mind, become that many of my family participants were martyred,” he says now.

 The ISIS hazard that minorities face throughout the Center East has been the motive of numerous deaths, and continues to be a trouble for Kurds in Syria, says Kino.
-“Kobane stays an image of the struggle for Kurds and the huge migration disaster that came after Alan turned into found on that seaside.
+“Kobane stays an image of the struggle for Kurds and the huge migration disaster after Alan became found on that seaside.
 ISIS attacks against the Kurds are the purpose of the Kurdi circle of relatives’ plight.
-However, allow’s no longer overlook that the terrorist organization has additionally compelled other minority agencies to flee their homelands,” he says.
+However, allow’s no longer overlook that the terrorist organization has compelled other minority agencies to flee their homelands,” he says.